HolyBlackCat/cpp-tutorials/language/02_basics/14_vectors.md

 (Advanced readers might be yelling at their screens now for me not using `size_t` here.
 Yes, I know.
 This will be explained later.)

+## Exercise 1

+Write a program that lets the user input as many integers as they like, ending with `0`.

+Add the positive numbers to one vector and the negative numbers to another.
+After the user inputs `0`, print both vectors.

 ## Multidimensional vectors

 `std::vector<std::vector<int>> v;` is a vector of vectors.

 Unlike multidimensional arrays, here each inner vector can have different size (this is what's called a "jagged" array).

+## Exercise 2

+Make a vector of vectors, and fill it with numbers in a jagged manner (so that each inner vector has different size).
+Print it using a nested loop, so that each inner vector is on its own line.
+Observe that different lines show different number of elements, so the vector is indeed jagged.